Understanding the Ins and Outs of Mobile Home Lot Rent

 Will My Lot Rent Change?

-Lot rents for a mobile home are sure to increase regardless of where your home is, and who you pay the annual fee to.
+Lot rents for a mobile home are sure to increase regardless of where your home is, and who collects the payment.
 Any manufactured home community resident should expect an annual or bi-annual increase that, if nothing else, adjusts for inflation.
 In other words, as the land becomes more valuable, the space you rent becomes more valuable as well.
 And you should expect to pay accordingly.

 In some cases, a property owner may make substantial improvements to a community and increase rates accordingly.
 Let’s say ownership decides to put in street lighting that’s been much needed.
 A portion of that cost may be handed down to each resident who benefits from the added lighting.
 The same would go for road improvements, utility expansion, or additions the community makes to lifestyle amenities, such as pickleball courts or dog-wash stations.